formentor-studio/magnolia-ai-contents/README.md

 <strong>properties</strong>

 List of fields in the form whose value will appear in the prompt.
 In case of `link fields`, specify the target `workspace` and `property` name (prompt generator will take the value of this property)

+> NOTE
+>
+> In case of composite fields, you will prefix the property name with the path of the child node -e.g. /location/address/number means child node "/location/address" and property name "number"
+>

 <strong>template</strong>